jasonrudolph/stratify/README.md

 Stratify allows you to configure *collectors* for the data sources from which you want to pull in your activities.
-Stratify currently provides collectors for Twitter, Gowalla, iTunes, and other sources as well.
+Stratify currently provides collectors for Twitter, Foursquare, iTunes, and other sources as well.

 Once you've decided which collectors you want to use, Stratify goes to work building a consolidated history for you.
 And then, when you add a new tweet